laralove143/sparkle_impostor/README.md

 - `CREATE_POSTS`
 - `SEND_MESSAGES_IN_POSTS`

-Test with a single thread to avoid race conditions: `cargo test -- --test-threads=1`
+Test with a single thread to avoid race conditions: `cargo test --all-features -- --test-threads=1`